 LAX airport occupies 1,386ha of land.
-In 2008 the airport served 59.8 million passengers and handled 1.8mt of cargo.
-It is the world's 13th-largest airport in terms of cargo handling.
+In 2008, the airport served 59.8 million passengers and handled 1.8Mt of cargo.
 LAX is also the busiest origin and destination (O and D) airport in the world.
-The airport annually contributes about $61bn to the US economy.
+The airport annually contributes more than $61bn to the US economy.

 The LAX airport site, known as Mines Field, began its operations on 1 October 1928.
-The site was used for military flights during the World War II.
+The site was used for military flights during the Second World War.
 Commercial airline service at the airport began in December 1946.
 The LAX terminal complex was built in 1961 along with a 172ft control tower.

 The first phase was to research requirements, the second to develop alternative solutions and the third, begun in 1997, examined the environmental impact, with public consultation taking place between 1999 and 2003.
 The consultation process has continued due to some disagreement over the exact form of the expansion of the airport.
 The public outreach meetings to consider LAX master plan amendments took place in March 2007.

-Although most of the specifics had been determined there were some controversial "yellow light" projects.
-Initial studies predicted more than 157 million passengers and 8.9mt of freight a year will pass through the region's airports by 2020.
+Although most of the specifics had been determined there were some controversial ‘yellow light’ projects.

 The three planning stages for expanding Los Angeles International Airport had provided four alternatives, A, B, C and D, to manage the requirements that future demand levels will bring.
 A, B and C mainly concentrated on the expansion of the airport to the west.
 The proposals included the addition of new runways, a terminal, a concourse for Tom Bradley International Terminal (TBIT) and automated people mover (APM) systems connecting to the central terminal area.